MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-with-charmed-kubernetes.md

 An 'overlay' file can be created for the `kubernetes-core` bundle to request that the kubernetes-worker machine has at least these requirements.
 An overlay is simply an additional YAML file which is merged on top of the bundle before it is deployed.

-The full kubernetes-core bundle YAMl can be viewed [here][kubernetes-core-bundle].
+The full kubernetes-core bundle YAML can be viewed [here][kubernetes-core-bundle].

 In addition to the machine specs, it is also necessary to modify the configuration for the `kubernetes-master` charm to allow the `kube-api-server` to run in privilleged mode.
 The changes can be expressed in the following overlay: